davidmam/bs32012-base/meetings.md

   * Encourages everyone to listen to each other
   * Ensures that the necessary decisions are made and agreements noted in the minutes.

+> #### Agenda and chairing

+> Agendas should follow broadly the pattern:
+>
+> 1. Welcome
+> 2. Minutes of last meeting.
+This is where you go back over the  last meeting and pick up all matters arising (actions) that won’t be taken later in the agenda.
+> 3. Progress so far – presentation
+> 4. Next steps – discussion on how to proceed from there.
+This is where you need to ensure everyone gets a chance to speak (you can tell those who frequently but in to shut up for a bit and invite the quieter folk to put their ideas forward, and you are also in charge of ensuring that it stays on topic.) , and that you provide a periodic summary. e.g. someone explains at length about something – you summarise that in one or two sentences and check that is what they mean.
+‘So what you are saying is ....’.
+Ensure that the group agree with any conclusions decisions.
+‘Are we then agreed that we should do X and person A should do this part, person Y that part?’
+> 5. Any other business – e.g. any specific questions/issues that need to be discussed relating to the project, or highlighting any further explanation/training that needs to be done.
+> 6. Close the meeting.
+It is a good practice with a group this size to go round each person in turn and ask if they have anything further to bring to the meeting.
+That ensures everyone gets their say.

+> Then we will do any further training/in depth explanations informally afterwards.

 ### Secretary
 Minutes meetings (takes a note of and summarises the key points of discussion, agreement/differences and actions agreed)